10up/action-wordpress-plugin-deploy/README.md

         SVN_USERNAME: ${{ secrets.SVN_USERNAME }}
         SLUG: my-super-cool-plugin
 ```

+### Known issues
+* Currently the `tags` filter on the `push` action does not work as expected, so we target the `refs/tags/*` naming of a branch instead.
+Ideally for readability and correctness this would use something like `tags: - *`.

 ## Contributing
 Want to help?
 Check out our [contributing guidelines](../CONTRIBUTING.md) to get started.